lbussy/brew-bubbles/docs/installation/index.rst

 Flashing Firmware - Initial
 ---------------------------

 Flashing the firmware may be done from many platforms with a variety of tools.
-Following are some methods which have been tested.
+The following are some methods that have been tested.
 Other methods may work however I have no experience with them.

 Before proceeding, connect your controller via the USB port to your workstation.